-Professor Clive Roberts' work is based around finding solutions for the railway industry that improve the overall efficiency of railway systems.
-Clive helps to ensure that rail remains an attractive option versus other modes of transport.
-His work combines simulation, measurement and analysis of problems in order to develop and assess new approaches and technology.
+Birmingham research led by Professor Roberts' aims to develop innovative solutions for the railway industry and new technologies that improve the overall efficiency of railway systems.
+His research specialisms combine simulation, measurement and analysis of problems in order to develop and assess new approaches and technology.

 The event was hosted by Professor Richard Williams, Pro-Vice-Chancellor and Head of the College of Engineering and Physical Sciences at the University of Birmingham and concluded with a panel discussion.

 The following industry experts took part in the discussion on the future of our railways and the major challenges to address: